CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 8. Navigate to the *out* directory and verify that the file 'robin_mini.bin' exists: `cd ../out` then `ls`
 9. Disconnect from your Pi: `exit`
-10. Download the 'robin_mini.bin' file from the Raspberry Pi to your computer using sftp: `sftp pi@octopi.local` then `cd klipper/out` then `get robin_mini.bin`
+10. Download the 'robin_mini.bin' file from the Raspberry Pi to your computer using sftp: `sftp pi@mainsailos.local` then `cd klipper/out` then `get robin_mini.bin`

   - this will download 'robin_mini.bin' to whichever directory you've issued the sftp command from